Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Dimension Reduction

 \end{assum}

 While the meaning of Assumption \ref{as5} will become clearer when we get to our final results, a few introductory remarks regarding the origin of the assumption are in place.
-First, Assumption \ref{as5}(i) is a technical assumption that facilitates the proof of Theorem \ref{thma} for the finite sample results.\footnote{One should note that this is a strengthened version of Assumption \ref{as3} when p and K are small; with larger p compared to n, Assumption \ref{as3} will suffice and this part of Assumption \ref{as5} will not be needed.} Assumption \ref{as5}(ii) relates to the tradeoff between number of factors and time span.
+First, Assumption \ref{as5}(i) is a technical assumption that facilitates the proof of Theorem \ref{thma} for the finite sample results.
+Assumption \ref{as5}(ii) relates to the tradeoff between number of factors and time span.
 In particular, it points out that the number of factors should be much smaller than the time span.
 Assumption \ref{as5}(iii) involves stochastic terms and relates to consistency and rate of convergence of the off-diagonal terms estimates.
 As we will see later on, the role of Assumption \ref{as5}(iii) will be discussed separately for adaptive PCR and RRE estimators.
+But to provide some basic intuition in a simple subcase, let $K=1$, and $\| \Sigma_{U,-j}\|_2 = I_{p-1}$, with $var(f_t)=1$, and set $r_{w1} := 1 / \sqrt{\xi}$

+where $A_{i,-j}$ is $i$ th element of vector $A_{-j}$ (see that this is a vector since $K=1$).
+So this is basically factor loadings correlations among themselves declining to zero.